raspberrypilearning/getting-started-with-guis/en/step_6.md

 A PushButton widget creates a button you can press.
 When the button is pressed, a function is called.

+This example will display a joke, with a button to press to display the punch line.

 --- task ---